 Searching for the best things to do in Great Sand Dunes National Park?
-Weather you’re spending one day at Great Sane Dunes National park or a few days, there are definitely some great things to check out when making your Great Sand Dunes National Park itinerary and checklist.
+Whether you’re spending one day at Great Sand Dunes National park or a few days, there are definitely some great things to check out when making your Great Sand Dunes National Park itinerary and checklist.

 Things To Do In Great Sand Dunes: A First Time Visitors Guide

 - When Was The Park Established |March 17, 1932 but became a National Park on September 24, 2004.

 - How Was It Formed | Volcanic activity, swirling winds and flowing streams that continue to bring sand from the mountains and deposit it at the dune fields.

 - Great Sand Dunes Elevation | At its lowest, 7,520ft.
 At it’s highest, 13,604ft.